 During the summer and autumn of 2018 the Committee applied for grants from various funding bodies, and local residents subscribed to a share offer scheme, becoming members of the society.
 We are most grateful to the 250 individuals who demonstrated commitment to the project by purchasing shares.

-Having reached our funding target, building work started in November 2018 and progressed remarkably smoothly, to the point where CPFM Construction handed over the completed building to the Committee in mid-May 2019.
-In parallel with the final stages of construction, a raft of volunteers worked tirelessly to decorate the new store inside and out and to install fixtures and fittings.
+Having reached our funding target, building work started in November 2018 and progressed remarkably smoothly, to the point where CPFM Construction handed over the completed building to the committee in mid April 2019.

 * The Plunkett Foundation is a national organisation supporting the development of community shops.
 It has over 300 community shops in its network so has plenty of experience to offer.